Man Utd face Newcastle in EFL Cup fourth round

 Fulham visit Championship side Ipswich and Chelsea host Blackburn.

-There will be at least two EFL sides in the quarter-finals, with League Two Mansfield at home to Port Vale and Exeter playing Middlesbrough.
+At least two English Football League (EFL) sides will be in the quarter-finals, with Mansfield at home to Port Vale and Exeter playing Middlesbrough.

 The fourth-round ties will take place in the week commencing 30 October.